mido/mido/docs/midi_files.rst

 Meta messages can not be sent on ports.

-For a list of supported meta messages and their attributes, see :doc:`meta_message_types`.
+For a list of supported meta messages and their attributes, and also how to implement new meta messages, see :doc:`meta_message_types`.

 About the Time Attribute